nagi-desuuu/ZenithClicker/readme.md

 - **Automatically commit** some time after the first card flip.
 The timer starts at **9s** at floor 1, and decreases every floor until **4s** at floor 10.
 The timer will also automatically start if you flip no cards for 2.6s.

-### Volatile (`VL`)
+### Volatility (`VL`)

 - Cards are **20px (18%)** further apart.
-- Cards must be pressed **twice** to activate (but deactivating still takes one press).
+- Cards must be pressed **twice** to activate, but deactivating still takes a single press.

 ### Double Hole (`DH`)

 - Quests are harder.
-- Quests sometimes slightly shuffled.
+- Quests can sometimes be slightly shuffled.
 - TODO: add specifics to difficulty change

 ### Invisible (`IN`)

-- Cards are flipped to be **face-down**.
+- All cards are **face down**.
 - Quest colours are desaturated.
 - Quest hints are only shown for a moment **every two seconds**..

 ### All-Spin (`AS`)

 - You can flip cards with your keyboard: on ANSI QWERTY layout, the inputs are 1-9, Q-O, or A-L. If cards are shuffled by `(r)MS`, they are flipped based on their *position*, not by which card they are.
-- The RESET button is replaced with **SPIN**, which quickly flips all cards one-by-one.
+- The RESET button is replaced with **SPIN**.
+Using SPIN quickly flips all cards one-by-one.
-- Flipping a card will apply **burn** to it, indicated by it flashing yellow.
-Burn lasts **3s** plus **0.5s per floor**, and can be removed by committing (even a wrong one), or by pressing SPIN.
-Flipping a burned card will **wound** you, force-flipping two cards.
-These cards do *not* get Burn.
+- Flipping a card will apply a **burn** to it, indicated by it flashing yellow.
+Burns last **3s** and this duration increases by **0.5s per floor**.
+They can be removed by committing (even if the selected card is a wrong one) or pressing SPIN.
+Flipping a burned card will cause you to get **wounded**, force-flipping two cards.
+These cards do *not* get a Burn.

 ### Duo (`DP`)

 - There are two "players" instead of one.
 You can swap players by activating the Duo card, or by completing the second quest in the queue (the cards will be highlighted pink while you do this).
-- If one player is incapacitated, your ascension is halved and quests becomes harder, but they can be revived by completing some tasks.
+- If one player is incapacitated, your ascension is halved and quests becomes harder, but they can be revived by completing some revive prompts.
 - Quests are a bit harder.
 - TODO: specifics on tasks